dsciitpatna/Notes-Separator/Models/Joshika/README.md

 ## Dataset

-Dataset that is used to train the model can be found in the dataset folder.
+Dataset that is used to train the model can be found here <https://drive.google.com/folderview?id=1aM19cJwlfLTzQnE8y6K-gdKuWfCyf0YC>.
-The above dataset contains total of 1000 images (aprox.)
+The above dataset contains total of 900 images (aprox.)
 1. 800 notes images (aprox.).
-2. 200 non-notes images (aprox).
+2. 100 non-notes images (aprox).

-Size of each image is 128*128
+Size of each image has to be resized to 128*128

 ---